Andrew-code2020/ms3onlinecookbook/README.md

 - Client benefit

 What are the cons?
-- Unkown how to monetize this area of the business.
+- Unknown how to monetize this area of the business.
 What do we charge for this service?
 Market research suggested that we should build this into membership in some way.

 What are the competition missing?
 - The connection this area offers